tammukul/UNION-OpenSource-MOBA/README.md

 4. Installation & Configuration Instructions:
 ----
-After downloading, the Unity project will be under Project folder.
+After downloading, the Unity project will be under the Project folder.
 If some errors occurs, it is recommended to delete the folder Photon Unity Networking, and re-import the plugin PUN from Asset Store.

 ##### How to run the game in editor mode: